eldoriarpg/EMMI/README.md

 ## Why should i use EMMI?
 EMMI is a easy way to generate complex JSON strings using config text.
 Its easy to read.
 Customizable and saves a lot of time.

-EMMI is designed to be as intuitive as possible without using the power of JSON.
+EMMI is designed to be as intuitive as possible without loosing the power of JSON.

-Mostly is uses the common letters like minecraft uses them.
+Mostly is uses the common letters like Minecraft uses them.

 So a bold text ist pretty easy just `[b]bold[/b]` If you want it even more simple you can just write `[b]` and all the following text is bold